Squadrick/squadrick.github.io/_posts/2019-06-14-guarded-types-in-cpp.md

 }
 ```

 `decltype` is used to deduce the type from `T` and `otherT`.
 The important thing to note is how we handle the new upper and lower guard bounds.
-In this example use case, we've set `newMax = max(max, otherMax)` and `minMin = min(min, otherMin)`.
+In this example, we've set `newMax = max(max, otherMax)` and `minMin = min(min, otherMin)`.
 The value of these bounds for addition can be changed to best suite ones needs; the only requirements being that it's a `constexpr` that evaluates at compile time.
 To show you how exactly the bounds work:

 ```c++
 Guarded<int, 10, 1> a = guard<int, 3>();